Turmeric

 Anti-inflammatory

 The NF-kB inhibition mechanism makes turmeric effective for conditions driven by chronic skin inflammation, including rosacea, eczema, and sensitive skin.
+Neem provides a complementary anti-bacterial mechanism — together they form one of Ayurveda's most effective combinations for acne-prone skin.
+For a simple home remedy, apply in a moisturizer base to extend the active contact time with skin.

 Frequently Asked Questions